semantic-flow/sflo/documentation/mesh-resource.node-component.aggregated-distribution.md

 id: e6enrj5ztz3hz84ojujef0k
 title: Aggregated Distribution
 desc: ''
-updated: 1756063907855
+updated: 1756869582381
 created: 1751631229565
 ---

 __note: maybe we will do them, maybe we won't__

-A node's **aggregated distribution** is a compilation of all the child data flows of its contained data nodes (their `_data-flow/_current/` snapshots), situated directly under the parent node with an intuitive filename like "nodename.ext".
+A node's **aggregated distribution** is a compilation of all the child dataset flows of its contained dataset nodes (their `_dataset-flow/_current/` snapshots), situated directly under the parent node with an intuitive filename like "nodename.ext".

-Both [[mesh-resource.node.bare]] and [[mesh-resource.node.reference.dataset]] can have aggregate distributions. data nodes include their own data in the aggregation.
+Both [[mesh-resource.node.bare]] and [[mesh-resource.node.dataset]] can have aggregate distributions. dataset nodes include their own data in the aggregation.

 ## Purpose